clareuwu/notes/README.md

 # Run
 start with `flask --app app run` or `flask --app app --debug run` for auto reloading on file changes

-# TODO
+# To do
-- long term idea: some kind of publish feature to turn decks into blog posts, cards being separated sections
+- maybe: some kind of publish feature to turn decks into blog posts, cards being separated sections
 - [ ] Inline search box when transcluding cards/images/files
 - [ ] Add transclude for cards in other decks
 - [ ] Add transclude images inside cards